ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 ### Page 7
 <div class="flourish-embed flourish-chart" data-src="visualisation/12027686"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
-Narrative: I would like to call for the action of spending time on non-phone activities instead of phone activities.
+Narrative: I would like to call for the action of spending time on non-phone activities including sports, in-personal social interaction and volunteer work instead of phone activities.
 Because of serotonin and dopamine, spending time on non-phone activities can bring more happiness than phone activities can.
 This bar chart shows the comparison of non-phone and phone activities.
 There is a positive correlation between non-phone activities and happiness and a negative correlation between phone activities and happiness.
 I used contrast colors such that blue and red to distinguish non-phone and phone activities and also used darker colors to highlight the most impactful ones.

 ## User research